Shannon’s Stage 2A Lynch Syndrome Colon Cancer Story

 As the surgery went, they were able to reconnect it without any tissues dying or anything, so I didn’t have a bag when I woke up.
 At that point, I didn’t even really care if I had one or not.

 When you have to worry about things like surviving cancer, it didn’t bother me if I would have woken up with one, to be honest.

 If you needed the ostomy bag, how long would you have worn it?

-My doctor said I’d probably have it for about 3 months and then I’d come in so they’d do another surgery where they tried to reattach my colon and would no longer have a bag.
+My doctor said I’d probably have it for about 3 months, and then I’d come in.
+They’d do another surgery where they tried to reattach my colon and would no longer have a bag.

 That was the only concern my surgeon had.
 I didn’t care.

-What happens at your partial colectomy (colon resection surgery)
+What happened at your partial colectomy (colon resection surgery)?

-They took out my ascending colon and reattached my colon together so I just have that part missing.
-I was in the hospital for four days.
-It was going to be between four and five day, but I’m the type of person who likes to do as much as I can to get out early so I was up and walking around two days later.
+They took out my ascending colon and reattached my colon together, so I just have that part missing.
+I was in the hospital for 4 days.
+It was going to be between 4 and 5 days, but I’m the type of person who likes to do as much as I can to get out early.
+I was up and walking around 2 days later.
 That was it for the surgery for that.